-For more information on Houston office space, Houston retail space or Houston warehouse space and Houston industrial space, please call 713 782-0260 or visit our web site at :http://www.houstonrealtyadvisors.com Thank you for your interest.
+For more information on Houston office space, Houston retail space or Houston warehouse space and Houston industrial space, please call 713 782-0260 or see my web site at : www.houstonrealtyadvisors.com Thank you for your interest.

 Please follow me on Twitter at http://twitter.com/edayres, my blog at http://houstonrealtyadvisors.blogspot.com,